The founding of Rome, that would ultimately lead to the rise of the Roman Empire, occurs by Romulus and Remus. Romulus reigns from 753 to 715 B.C.

 c.
 390 B.C.

-The Gauls defeat the army of the Romans at the battle of the Allia.
+The Gauls defeat the Roman army at the battle of the Allia.
 They are the first enemy to sack the city of Rome.

-Sardinia and Corsica become Rome's first provinces following the defeat of Carthage.
+Sardinia and Corsica become the first Roman provinces following the defeat of Carthage.

 Roman troops occupy Palestine (Judea).
 Jerusalem falls.